tommysack/nestjs-result2camelcase/README.md

-# Mapping results in to camelCase
+# NestJS camelCase API results

-This is an Interceptor to transform the keys of API results (snake-cased or with spaces) to camelCase.<br/>
+This is a NestJS Interceptor to transform the keys of API results (snake-cased or with spaces) to camelCase.<br/>

 ## Installation